nickyiliwang0000/h/html/marking-up-content-with-html-elements.md

 > **Accessibility tip**
 >
 > Do not rely on something like "click here" for your link content.
-Using descriptive link text is important to explain their context to assistive technologies.
+Using descriptive link text is important to explain context to assistive technologies.

 #### Table tags
 Table tags used to be how everyone laid out their web pages.
 * `<table>` : containing element for a table
-* `<tr>`: Table row, holds as many `<tr>` or`<td>` tags as the information requires.
+* `<tr>`: Table row, holds as many `<th>` or`<td>` tags as the information requires.
-* `<th>`: The table heading tag should contain a single piece of information.
+* `<th>`: The table header cell tag should contain a single piece of column header information.

 **👎 Incorrect:**
 ```html